ammesatyajit/hierarchical-minibatch-kmeans/README.md

 An implementation of hierarchical kmeans that uses mini-batches for increased efficiency for large datasets.

 # Usage
-Have the .npy files all in one root feature directory to do kmeans over.
+Have the .npy files all in one root feature directory to do kmeans over (they can be in subdirectories).
 Here is the usage:

 ```
 $ python3 hkmeans_minibatch/minibatch_hkmeans.py -h